Wireless & Radio certification testing

 These are relatively low RF power transmitters or transceivers that operate over a relatively short range.

-In some instances, a valid overseas test report is deemed satisfactory to show compliance with the RCM requirements.
-Either in whole or with extra variation testing.
+In some instances, a valid overseas certification or compliance report if deemed satisfactory could be used to demonstrate compliance with the RCM requirements.
+Either in whole or if required with extra variation testing.
 Recently the industry standard AS/NZS 4268 was updated from 2012 to the new 2017 version.
 The latest version of the standard has incorporated a larger emphasis on allowing FCC and ETSI test reports to show compliance.
-Thus reducing the need to having to conduct any more testing.
+Thus reducing the need of having to conduct any additional testing.
 Essentially either an FCC test report used in whole or an ETSI test report used in the whole can demonstrate compliance.
 However, a ‘mix and match’ hybrid test report of FCC and ETSI results is not accepted.
-Regardless of the compliance path i.e. FCC or ETSI test reports the supplier must ensure that device operates in accord with the LIPD.
+Regardless of the compliance path i.e. FCC or ETSI test reports the supplier must ensure that device operates in accord with the Radiocommunications (Low Interference Potential Devices or LIPD) Class Licence 2015.

 Note: there may be variations between the two countries and many similarities for various products.
 Some of these wireless radio testing standards that may be used in part or whole include: